michael-amiethyst/homebrew-bashpile/docs/roadmap.md

 # 1.0 features
 1. Redesign - get rid of level-counter and most other state.
-Use typeMetadata and translation API instead in parent node
+Use translationMetadata and translation API instead in parent node
 2. Change bpt output from `export` to `declare -x` (and type)
 3. Arrays, Hashes, Refs
 4. Loops